MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-configuration-experience.md

 When a user reconfigures the bot, the `fetchTask` property in the app manifest file initiates `ConfigFetch` in the bot logic.
 The user can reconfigure the bot seetings post-installation in two ways:

 * @mention the bot in the message compose area.
 Select the **Settings** option that appears above the message compose area.
-A bot profile card appears, update, or change the bot's configuration settings in the profile card.
+A dialog appears, update, or change the bot's configuration settings in the dialog.

    :::image type="content" source="../../assets/images/bots/mention-bot-in-compose-area.gif" alt-text="Screenshot shows the configuration option for the bot in the message compose area.":::